Tractable General Equilibrium: Walrasian economies

 \subsection{Walrasian Economies and Variational Inequalities}

-With definitions in order, we now present the fundamental relationship there exists between Walrasian economies and VIs.
-The following theorem due to \citet{dafermos1990exchange}, is to the best of our knowledge the first result exposing the connection between VIs and Walrasian equilibria, and states that the problem of computing a Walrasian equilibrium is equivalent to the problem of computing a strong solution of a VI whose set of constraints is given by the positive ortanth (a class of VIs known as \mydef{complementarity problems} \cite{cottle1968complementary}).
-For completeness, we include its proof, as well as all other omitted results and proofs of this section in \Cref{sec_app:walrasian}.
+With these definitions in place, we now present the fundamental relationship between Walrasian economies and VIs.
+The following theorem, due to \citet{dafermos1990exchange}, is to the best of our knowledge the first result exposing the connection between VIs and Walrasian equilibria. \footnote{\citet{jofre_viecon_2007} enhance this formulation by incorporating Lagrange multipliers for budget constraints, thereby facilitating equilibrium existence proofs for a broader class of economies.} It states that the problem of computing a Walrasian equilibrium is equivalent to the problem of computing a strong solution of the Walrasian VI, whose constraint set is given by the positive orthant, an instance of the class of VIs known as \mydef{complementarity problems} \cite{cottle1968complementary}.
+For completeness, we include its proof, as well as all other omitted proofs of results in this section in Appendix~\ref{sec_app:walrasian}.

 \if 0 \begin{theorem}[Walrasian economies as Complementarity Problems] The set of Walrasian equilibria of any Walrasian economy $(\numgoods, \excessset)$ is equal to the set of strong solutions of the VI $(\R^\numgoods_+, -\excessset)$, i.e., $\we(\numgoods, \excessset) = \svi(\R^\numgoods_+, -\excessset)$. \end{theorem} \fi